 I’m a General Partner at Flybridge Capital Partners, an early-stage venture capital firm in Boston I helped start in 2003.
+I am also Managing Director and Founder of The Graduate Syndicate, a micro-seed fund that Flybridge created to invest in startups co-founded by recent Harvard Graduates.
 I converted to being a VC, having served as an executive team member of three start-ups over 10 years, including Upromise (co-founder, president & COO, acquired by Sallie Mae in 2006) and Open Market (VP marketing and business development, IPO’96).
 Prior to becoming an entrepreneur, I was a management consultant with The Boston Consulting Group.
 That’s where I learned PowerPoint.

 I received an MBA from Harvard Business School and a BA in computer science from Harvard College – not very creative, I admit.
 I also co-authored a Harvard Business Review article in the mid-90s on turning the Internet into a business medium.
 Oracle of the obvious.
 I can’t seem to stay away from the campus and serve as a part-time Senior Lecturer at HBS, teaching a class on Launching Technology Ventures.